 Conclusion

 This is how you can use the Review feature to track changes in PowerPoint.
 Keep in mind that this method is not foolproof and might not work perfectly in all cases.
-If you need to track changes with precision, then you might have to consider an alternative to PowerPoint, like Google Slides.
+For change tracking that records every edit automatically as you go, an alternative such as Google Slides may suit you better.